amitkumar/code-and-craft/readme.md

 ## Development Notes

-- We use a forked GifLoopCoder, included as a git subtree at /public/vendor/glc
+- We use a forked GifLoopCoder, included as a git subtree at /public/vendor/glc.
+If editing GLC, run `grunt build` at /public/vendor/gifloopcoder/
 - Assets in /public are built with webpack and output to /dist
 - Assets in /dist folder shouldn't be directly edited; they will be overwritten by a webpack build.
 Instead, edit the files in the /public directory.